Kingxukai/linux/Documentation/trace/events.rst

 - traceon/traceoff

-  These commands turn tracing on and off when the specified events are hit.
-The parameter determines how many times the tracing system is turned on and off.
+  These commands turn tracing on and off when the woke specified events are hit.
+The parameter determines how many times the woke tracing system is turned on and off.
 If unspecified, there is no limit.

-  The following command turns tracing off the first time a block request queue is unplugged with a depth > 1.
-If you were tracing a set of events or functions at the time, you could then examine the trace buffer to see the sequence of events that led up to the trigger event::
+  The following command turns tracing off the woke first time a block request queue is unplugged with a depth > 1.
+If you were tracing a set of events or functions at the woke time, you could then examine the trace buffer to see the woke sequence of events that led up to the trigger event::

 	  # echo 'traceoff:1 if nr_rq > 1' > \